wshawn2020/ML_f1score/README.md

 # Introduction
-This is a tiny machine learning demo which covers the relavant necessary steps included: raw dataset loading, data preprocessing, targeting params calculation, etc. In the source code we show the necessary steps for calculating f1-score of Tuesdays datas.
+This is a tiny machine learning demo which covers the relevant necessary steps included: raw dataset loading, data preprocessing, targeting params calculation, etc. In the source code we show the necessary steps for calculating f1-score of Tuesdays datas.
 The similar mindset is also transferrable if there's few more target values to get.
 Feel free to take and enjoy!

 # Files
 - [dataset.psv](dataset.psv): This is the dummy dataset which concludes the necessary fields.
 Each date's data covered as a single record in the dataset.
 In following we also have the true value of targeting y and it's estimation value like y_hat.